-Property taxes, like LTT, is a percentage of your home’s price depending on your municipality and province.
-Halifax, NS for instance, charges 1.25% per $100,000.
+Property taxes, like LTT, are a percentage of your home’s price depending on your municipality and province.
+Halifax, for instance, charges 1.25 per cent per $100,000.
 Therefore, property taxes on a $500,000 home would be $6,250.
-A house valued at the same price in Barrie would have annual property taxes of $5,000 representing a 1% property tax annually.
+A house valued at the same price in Barrie would have annual property taxes of $5,000 representing a one per cent property tax annually.

-Earlier in this post we talked about the cost of professionals’ time, this is where it comes to play.
-Owning a home requires documentation, such as the title, insurances and other such documentation to protect you from legal and financial problems in the future.
+Earlier in this post we talked about the cost of professionals’ time.
+Owning a home requires documentation, such as the title, insurances, and other such documentation to protect you from legal and financial problems in the future.
 Depending on the province you live in these costs can range from $500 to over $1,000.

-Any utilities paid for by the seller before the closing date may be reimbursed in the form of Adjustment fees, operating much like Property Tax Adjustments.
+Any utilities the seller paid before the closing date may be reimbursed in the form of adjustment fees, operating much like property tax adjustments.
 These costs are sometimes negotiated with the seller.

 As with any big financial commitment, it is best if you do what you can to prepare for any eventuality.
 Here is a brief list of unexpected costs that could come up:

-Once we have taken into account the legal fees, the applicable taxes, adjustments, insurance and any inspections or work that have to be done you will be looking at 1.5% – 2.5% of the price of your home.
+Once we have taken into account the legal fees, the applicable taxes, adjustments, insurance and any inspections or work that have to be done you will be looking at 1.5 to 2.5 per cent of the price of your home.
 If we return to our hypothetical $500,000 home, you would be looking at between $7500 to $10,000 in closing costs.

-If you are interested in buying a home, it is important to keep all of these in mind and prepare for them.
-You are not just paying the settled price for your home, you will also be paying for everything involved in the legal process of buying a home.
+If you are interested in buying a home, it is important to prepare for these costs.
+You are not just paying the settled price for your home.
+You will also be paying for everything involved in the legal process of buying a home.
 By doing your research and taking these factors into account, you will not be sidelined by the closing costs.
 An unbiased mortgage broker will be sure to make you aware of these costs and help you plan in advance.

 If you are a homeowner looking for options, or planning on buying a home in the future and want some help planning, give me a call at (705) 333-4338 or get in touch with me here!